 I have a second larger old metal casserole pan I put all my dyes and dyeing equipment in.
 You can use a cookie sheet with sides lined with paper towel or newspaper…anything to soak up dye spills.
 I also place my casserole pan on newsprint, a large paper bag, or paper towel.
 I prefer to reuse the newspaper.
 What I’m after is some way to protect my countertop.

 Get all equipment out and handy.
-I use a measuring cup, measuring spoons (in my case, special dye spoons AND regular measuring spoons), and 60 ml. syringes for this dye job.
+I use a measuring cup, measuring spoons (in my case, special dye spoons AND regular measuring spoons dedicated to dyeing), and 60 ml. syringes for this dye job.
 I also have a set of tongs specifically for dyeing.
 The tips of mine point down, not straight out.
 You can use chopsticks and a dedicated large dye spoon to manipulate the wool should you not have the tongs.

 Third, prepare yourself!
 That means: bib apron, eye protection, face mask, and gloves (preferably latex or thin gloves that you unscrew and screw on dye powder jar lids).
 Wear closed toe shoes!